TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### Step 3: Setup the footer.html

-This HTML implementation provides full width horizontal rule and a Bootstrap column containing a link to the privacy page.
+This HTML implementation provides a full-width horizontal rule and a Bootstrap column containing a link to the privacy page.

 ```html
 <div class="container-fluid">